joliment/tweets-elasticsearch/README.md

 ### Index View

-In the view we use [Handlebars.js](http://handlebarsjs.com/) templates.
+In the view we use the [Handlebars.js](http://handlebarsjs.com/) templates.

 The view contains a form element and containers for tweets and for hashtags facets.